MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 <!--pending product signoff -->
 ##### Windows SDK
 The Windows SDK is a collection of headers, libraries, metadata, and tools that allow you to build desktop and UWP Windows apps.
-Not to be confused with the Windows App SDK, which is a modern abstracton around Windows APIs that succeeds the Windows SDK.
+See [Windows App SDK](#windows-app-sdk), which is a modern abstracton around Windows APIs that succeeds the Windows SDK.

 <!--pending product signoff -->
 ##### WinRT